-Every three years, Sutter Health affiliated hospitals participate in a comprehensive and collaborative Community Health Needs Assessment, which identifies significant community health needs and guides our community benefit strategies.
-The assessments help ensure that Sutter invests its community benefit dollars in a way that targets and addresses real community needs.
+In addition, every three years, Sutter Health hospitals participate in a comprehensive and collaborative Community Health Needs Assessment, which identifies local healthcare priorities and guides our community benefit strategies.
+The assessments help ensure that we invest our community benefit dollars in a way that targets and addresses real community needs.